-I don't consider casual light stretching as a way to become more flexible but simply a way to relax or heal your body (ex: stretching while watching TV or working at the computer or myofascial release)
+I don't consider casual light stretching as a way to become more flexible, but simply a way to relax or heal your body (for example: stretching while watching TV or working at the computer, or myofascial release).

-If your goal is to really stretch and improve your flexibility skills, than, as anything else; be committed, concentrate your whole attention and energy on what you are doing with the right intensity, duration and technique.
+If your goal is to really stretch and improve your flexibility skills, then, as with anything else, be committed, concentrate your whole attention and energy on what you are doing with the right intensity, duration and technique.

 3. You do not stretch a specific muscle long enough

-Regardless of the body part you are stretching, you should never stay in the position less than 30 seconds.
-This being the very minimum for a special area to start letting go.
+Regardless of the body part you are stretching, you should never stay in the position less than 30 seconds, this being the absolute minimum for a special area before you start letting go.

 Starting slowly and eventually stretching to full range and beyond is the key.
-Again, pulling a muscle for a few seconds won't make you any good apart from risking a injury.
+Again, pulling a muscle for a few seconds won't make you any better at something, apart from risking a injury.

 4. Confuse discomfort with pain or vice versa

-We all have different pain tolerance so you personally have to get to know yourself enough to be a judge of happy pain versus injury pain and fix your own limits.
-When stretching, you should be in a great discomfort, what I call a happy pain.
-Not to be mistaken with an injury pain.
-I can help you push your own limits staying in a secure space for your body and avoiding injuries.
-Don't be this over motivated person who's proud enough to keep pulling on a screaming hamstring.
-To be clear; that is not courage, it's nonsense.
+We all have different pain thresholds so you will have to get to know yourself enough to be the judge of happy pain versus injury pain, and fix your own limits.
+When stretching, you should be in considerable discomfort, what I call a happy pain.
+This is not to be confused with an injury pain.
+I can help you push your own limits, while staying in a secure space for your body and avoiding injuries.
+Don't be this over-motivated person who's too proudto stop pulling on a screaming hamstring.
+To be clear: that is not courage, it's nonsense.

 5. Deep stretch on a cold body

-That one is a no brainer, of course!
-But then why do I see so many people arriving late at a dance, karate, gymnastic or whatever class and instead of WARMING UP, they stretch.
+That one is a no-brainer, of course!
+But then, why do I see so many people arriving late at a dance, karate, gymnastics or whatever class and instead of WARMING UP, they stretch.
 Does that remind you of someone?

 Go run in circle for 5 minutes before you ever stretch any muscle!

-These 5 common mistakes are covering very basic information for everyone but it seems like even the elite athletes sometimes need a reminder.
+These 5 common mistakes are covering very basic information for everyone, but it seems like evenelite athletes sometimes need a reminder.

-Improvements are not only for the best, whether your immediate goal is to touch the floor bending forward or to perform a standing 180 degrees split or even a 270 degrees passive over-split, the basics are practically the same.
+Improvements are not only for the best, whether your immediate goal is to touch the floor bending forward or to perform a standing 180-degree split or even a 270-degree passive over-split - the basics are practically the same.